DeepSeek mHC

 Presentation (PDF): mHC.pdf

 I earned a BASc in Computer Engineering from UBC (2024).
-My technical interests center on efficient attention, ML-systems performance, and the hardware/software boundary that makes modern accelerators fast in practice.
+My broader technical interests center on accelerators, ML systems, attention/transformer workloads, and the hardware/software tradeoffs that drive real end-to-end throughput.

 BASc Computer Engineering